kaylab78/secure-password-generator/README.md

 ## Description
 This is a password generator.
 The user is able to choose how long the password is (between 8-128 characters), and they can choose if they want to include lowercase letters, uppercase letters, numbers and/or special characters in the password.

+This project was difficult.
+Coding the JavaScript for this project helped me better understand the language, and I reviewed the online lessons to remind myself how to write each piece of the function.

+I was able to psuedocode the majority of the project.
+I knew how to ask the user for their desired password length, and I understood how to check to make sure that they met the length requirement.

+I understood how to ask the user if they wanted each type of character.
+At this point, I attended office hours on May 14, 2022, and one of the teaching assistants helped me to clean up my code using do-while loops.
+I apprecited learning this from him.

+The last part of the project was to actually generate the password, and I didn't know how to proceed.
+I researched arrays and objects.
+I knew that I would need to use Math.random() to get a random assortment of characters, and I suspected that I had to use a for loop.
+But, I didn't know how these things would fit together.
+The examples and ideas I found in my research didn't make sense to me.
+They seemed more complicated than what I learned from the module.

+I signed up for my first session with a tutor.
+On May 15, 2022, Meg Meyers helped me code and understand how to generate the password.

+I ended up using arrays to store all of the characters that would be needed to generate the password.
+I created two additional blank arrays.
+The first is used to create a "new" set of characters to choose randomly from using the next if statements.
+This way whatever assortment of characters the user chooses can be easily accessed.

+The second blank array holds one character of each of the types chosen by the user.

+Then I added a for statement to fill in the remaining characters needed to reach the password length chosen by the user.

+The last part of the function returns the password, which then is written into the form on the screen.

+I learned a lot from this project.
+I think the most important thing I learned is how to read JavaScript.
+Now I better understand how the computer reads the code I wrote.

 ## Installation
 In order to access this repository, the user needs to close it from GitHub using the command git clone git@github.com:kaylab78/secure-password-generator.git in their command line interface.